givingjar/blog.givingjar.org/_posts/2016-10-12-charity-spotlight-nottinghame-nature-nook.md

 ## Big Wins

-The Nature Nook continues to learn new ways to care for animals.
+The Nature Nook continues to discover better ways to care for animals.
 As their experience grows, so does their success rate.
-Today, more than 90% of animals such as rabbits and deer&mdash;before Chronic Wasting Disease prevented their care&mdash;are successfully rehabilitated.
+Today, more than 90% of animals such as rabbits and deer (before Chronic Wasting Disease prevented their care) are successfully rehabilitated.

 Cheryl also enjoys working with kids.
 It's a great accomplishment to see someone grow and change when they experience nature.

 ## Goals

+Nature has a lot of therapeutic qualities that are easy to miss or forget and Cheryl would love to see the human side of the nonprofit grow.

+More outdoor enclosures would allow visitors to learn about wildlife, experience the outdoors, and heal with the animals in their natural surroundings.

 ![][7]